What the Convention says

 Challenges that remain

-- Three States Parties have missed their four-year deadline to destroy all stockpiled anti-personnel mines.
+- Two States Parties have missed their four-year deadline to destroy all stockpiled anti-personnel mines.

 - Combined, these States Parties must destroy several million mines.